 What is Science Olympiad?

+Science Olympiad competitions are similar to academic track meets consisting of a series of 23 individual and team events.
+Students select events that interest them and meet with coaches for training once or twice a week.
 Emphasis is placed on active, hands-on group participation.
-Depending on the event signed up for, students can build a device, take a written test, answer questions verbally, or sometimes a combination of both.
-The great thing about it is that you can learn any of the subjects you are most interested in during the training.
-Science Olympiad is a great extra-curricular activity.
+Depending on the event a student signs up for, students can build a device, take a written test, answer questions verbally, or sometimes a combination of all.
+The great thing about it is the opportunity to learn any of the subjects you are most interested in during the training.
+Science Olympiad is a wonderful extra-curricular activity.
 We hope that you’ll join this year’s team.

 Location: Weight Room